huaminghuangtw/Dear-Today-Me/README.md

 ## About

 This repo holds a letter to my present self from Better Me, a reminder for myself to never lose sight of the person I am becoming (and unbecoming).
 The principles and philosophies in the letter are not just words and sentences; they represent the values I believe and strive to live by every single day.
 These timeless insights and wisdom have been instrumental in shaping my mindset and approach to life.
-They are the navigation compass that guides me through life's challenges, helping me [stay on course](https://en.wikipedia.org/wiki/1_in_60_rule) toward the true north in this fast-paced world.
-They also serve as an operating manual whenever I find myself feeling lost.
+They act as a guiding compass, helping me cut through the noise and navigate chaos, so I can [stay on course](https://en.wikipedia.org/wiki/1_in_60_rule) toward the true north in this fast-paced world.
+They also serve as a personal operating manual, offering clarity whenever I feel lost amid life's challenges.

 ## Tools